ccp5UK/dl-poly/source/README.txt

 and VV integration (per timestep) is observed to vary in the limits
 *** [LFV(t)-VV(t)]/VV(t) = -5:+5% ***.
 However, the VV algorithms
-treat CB/PMF/RB entities in more precise (symplectic) manner than the LFV ones and thus not only have better numerical strability but also produce more accurate dynamics.
+treat CB/PMF/RB entities in more precise (symplectic) manner than the LFV ones and thus not only have better numerical stability but also produce more accurate dynamics.

 Makefiles: